 This ‘something blue’ idea is made for boho brides.
-Find a denim jacket in a vintage shop and go DIY with fabric paint or commission your very own hand painted blue denim jacket from a pro, complete with messages, monograms, florals and motifs of your choosing.
-Tie your jacket in with your wedding colours or go for blue on blue – it’s totally up to you.
+Get yourself a customised denim bridal jacket as your something blue.
+Tie your jacket in with your wedding colours or go for blue on blue – it’s up to you.

 23. Keep a Blue Hanky Handy

-Bear with us – this look may sound bold but remixing a grey or black smokey eye with tonal blue shadows gives a classic make-up look an edge.
+Bear with us – this look may sound bold but remixing a grey or black smoky eye with tonal blue shadows gives a classic make-up look an edge.
 Blue shades also make the whites of your eyes look brighter, making them a very tempting option if you anticipate a few sleepless nights in the run-up to your wedding.
-Dip your brush in Victoria Beckham Beauty Smoky Eye Brick in Royal for a high fashion make-up statement.

 A blue wedding cake will delight your senses too, just in a slightly different way.
 Choose a single blue tier, gothic midnight blue icing or a blue tonal tiered wedding cake.
-This copper embellished blue marble cake by Little Cake Garden is a real beauty – the sugar peonies will complement a peony based bouquet in particular.
+This flower-adorned three tiered wedding cake by Cobi & Coco is a real beauty – you could opt for sugar flowers that match your bouquet.

 An opulent drop earring looks especially striking with a modern bridal updo.
-These sapphire earrings by Soru have a regal feel.
+Think bold sapphire earrings for a regal feel.